hans/hans.github.com/_posts/2016-08-16-solving-language.md

-On that measure we've actually made some good progress, as shown by the linked examples above.[^4] But there's plenty of room for improvement which will likely amount to decades of collaborative work, if not more.
+On that measure we've actually made some good progress, as shown by the linked examples above.[^4] But there's plenty of room for improvement which will likely amount to decades of collaborative work.

 If you can show me how your favorite NLP/NLU task connects directly to this measure of progress, then that's great.
-I unfortunately don't think this is the case for a large amount of current work, including quite a few of the tasks popular in deep learning for NLP.
+I unfortunately don't think this is the case for a large amount of current work, including a few of the tasks popular in deep learning for NLP.

-<small>(See the [addenda](#addenda) to this post for some juicy follow-up to
+<small>(See the [addenda](#addenda) to the post for some juicy follow-up to
         the claims in this section.)</small>

 ## Situated language use

-If I believe in the definition of "solving language" given above, I'm basically forced to focus on experiments of **situated language use**: cases where agents are influencing or being influenced by real humans through language.
+If I believe in the definition of "solving language" given above, I'm basically forced to focus on tasks of **situated language use**: cases where agents are influencing or being influenced by real humans through language.
 I know: on a map of artificial intelligence research, this sort of thing would be labeled with a big "THERE BE DRAGONS."
 I frankly think we spar too seldom with dragons at present in this field.
 Hill-climbing is unfortunately highly rewarded even